bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 This interface (line 9) is part of the open-source contract library provided by <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.4.0/contracts/token/ERC20/IERC20.sol" target="_blank">OpenZeppelin</a>.

 ## ERC20 Functions
-Contracts compliant with the ERC20 standard have to implement the following six functions:
+Contracts compliant with the ERC20 standard must implement the following six functions:

 ### totalSupply
 The function `totalSupply` (line 13) returns the total amount of tokens available.